carrefinho/visorbearer/README.md

 Visorbearer is a 32-key unibody split wireless keyboard featuring 8 RGB LED indicators.

+Named after [hummingbirds in the genus Augastes](https://en.wikipedia.org/wiki/Visorbearer) for the Hummingbird layout connection and distinctive white bands on their chests that resemble the LED indicators.

 > [!WARNING]
 > This is a work in progress.